-Tell the group that thunderstorms may occur singly, in clusters, or in lines.
+Thunderstorms may occur singly, in clusters, or in lines.
 Some of the most severe weather occurs when a single thunderstorm affects one location for an extended time.

-INSTRUCTOR GUIDANCE CONTENT Explain that the risks associated with severe Thunderstorm Risks thunderstorms include: Lightning Lightning.
-Although most victims of lightning strikes Hail .
-Downbursts and straight-line winds do survive, 75 to 100 people in the United States are Flash floods killed each year by lightning-more than are killed Tornadoes each year by tornadoes.
-Lightning also causes an estimated 5 billion dollars in economic losses each vear in the United States. ₹ FEMA CERT Basic Training Unit 1 Thunderstorms Sand Hail.
-Hail can be smaller than a tear or as large as a softball and can cause destruction to automobiles.
-Display Slide Th-2 glass surfaces, roofs, plants, and crops.
-Pets and Lightning will be covered in livestock are particularly vulnerable to hail. more detail in a few minutes.
-Downbursts and straight-line winds.
+The risks associated with severe thunderstorms include:

+- Lightning.
+Although most victims of lightning strikes do survive, 75 to 100 people in the United States are killed each year by lightning-more than are killed each year by tornadoes.
+Lightning also causes an estimated 5 billion dollars in economic losses each year in the United States. - Hail.
+Hail can be smaller than a tear or as large as a softball and can cause destruction to automobiles, glass surfaces, roofs, plants, and crops.
+Pets and livestock are particularly vulnerable to hail. - Downbursts and straight-line winds.
 Thunderstorms can produce winds as high as 150 miles per hour, strong enough to flip cars, vans, and trucks.
-These winds can have disastrous effects on air travel.
-Flash floods.
+These winds can have disastrous effects on air travel. - Flash floods.
 Heavy rain from thunderstorms can cause flash flooding.
-Flash floods are the number one cause of death associated with thunderstorms.
-Tornadoes.
+Flash floods are the number one cause of death associated with thunderstorms. - Tornadoes.
 Some thunderstorms may spawn tornadoes.

-Remind the group that the National Weather Service (NWS) Storm Prediction Center issues watches and warnings of hazardous weather, including severe thunderstorms.
+The National Weather Service (NWS) Storm Prediction Center issues watches and warnings of hazardous weather, including severe thunderstorms.
 Keep your NOAA Weather Radio handy!

-Warning?

-What is the difference between a Severe

-Thunderstorm Watch and a Severe Thunderstorm

-CERT BASIC TRAINING: INSTRUCTOR GUIDE

-Allow the participants time to respond.

-INSTRUCTOR GUIDANCE CONTENT Because different communities have different warning systems, take time at this point to discuss how your community issues severe thunderstorm warnings.
-A watch is issued when severe thunderstorms are possible in and near the watch area.
-Citizens should be alert for approaching storms.
-A warning is issued when severe weather has been reported by spotters or indicated by radar.
+- A watch is issued when severe thunderstorms are possible in and near the watch area.
+Citizens should be alert for approaching storms. - A warning is issued when severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property to those in the path of the storm.

+LIGHTNING

-Explain the NWS "30/30" lightning rule.
-If the time delay between seeing lightning and hearing thunder is less than 30 seconds, there is a risk of a lightning strike.
-Stay indoors for 30 minutes after hearing the last clap of thunder.
-Allow the participants time to respond.
-Stress that lightning often strikes outside areas of heavy rain and can occur as far as 10 miles away from any rainfall.
-Emphasize that the participants are in danger from lightning if they can hear thunder.
+Lightning often strikes outside areas of heavy rain and can occur as far as 10 miles away from any rainfall.

+You are in danger from lightning if you can hear thunder.
 In fact, more than 50 percent of lightning deaths occur after the thunderstorm has passed.
-How can you prepare for severe thunderstorms?

-CERT BASIC TRAINING: INSTRUCTOR GUIDE JANUARY 2011 PAGE TH-3

-INSTRUCTOR GUIDANCE Сонтент Thunderstorm Preparedness Understand the risk Learn to make a small target Pay attention to warnings Check for hazards in your yard Bring outdoor furniture inside Remove dead or overhanging limbs CERT best Training Ust 1 Thusterstorm Thunderstorm Thu Content Stress that there is a need to prepare for severe thunderstorms and there are steps that they can take.
-Emphasize key steps in thunderstorm preparedness: Understand the risk.
+There is a need to prepare for severe thunderstorms and there are steps that you can take.

+Key steps in thunderstorm preparedness:

+- Understand the risk.
 Severe thunderstorms can occur year-round and at any hour.
-Take time to learn about the severe thunderstorm risk in your area-including whether and how often severe thunderstorms are accompanied by tornadoes.
-Learn to make a small target.
-Practice squatting low to the ground, making the smallest target possible while minimizing contact with the ground.
-Pay attention to warnings.
+Take time to learn about the severe thunderstorm risk in your area-including whether and how often severe thunderstorms are accompanied by tornadoes. - Learn to make a small target.
+Practice squatting low to the ground, making the smallest target possible while minimizing contact with the ground. - Pay attention to warnings.
 Use a NOAA Weather Radio with a tone-alert feature or listen to local radio or television for Emergency Alert System (EAS) broadcasts.
 Learn the community's warning system and never ignore warnings.

-Suggest that participants also take measures to protect their property, including those measures that are required for high wind: - Check for hazards in your yard.
-Be aware of potential lightening rods - swing sets, trees, etc. - Bring outdoor furniture inside or otherwise secure it to keep it from blowing.
+You can also take measures to protect their property, including those measures that are required for high wind:

+- Check for hazards in your yard.
+Be aware of potential lightening rods swing sets, trees, etc. - Bring outdoor furniture inside or otherwise secure it to keep it from blowing.
 Small objects can become deadly projectiles in a high wind. - Remove dead or overhanging limbs from trees and shrubbery.
 Strategically remove branches to allow the wind to pass through.
 Strong winds can break weak limbs and carry them at high speed, causing damage to property or injury to humans and animals.
 And lightening can and will strike the weakest part of a tree.